jhu-data-services/love-data-week/index.md

 ## Events

-Check back soon as we will be adding more events!

 ### Monday, February 8th
 > **12:00 pm - 1:00 pm** [**Kickoff to Love Data Week and Introduction to Data Services Offerings**](https://jh.zoom.us/meeting/register/tJcld--trDIvHtIbUZ_J5D6OeryCZJgvpIn9 )
 >